Points won by each set: | 47-45, 28-23, 27-36, 30-34, 40-35 |

 Points won directly behind the serve:

-In that 5-hour 3-minute final, Rosset struck 35 aces (15, 1, 4, 6, 9) – over many years it was a clay-court record.
-The opener was quite peculiar, the Swiss survived four games saving break points (7 BPs in total) and broke in the first game of the 2nd set.
-About the 3rd set decided its middle – Arrese held twice with the help of 4 deuces in each game, breaking Rosset between.
+In that 5-hour 3-minute final, Rosset struck 35 aces [15 (3 in TB), 1, 4, 6, 9] – over many years it was a clay-court record.
+The opener was quite peculiar given the wasted chances to break (especially on clay): the Swiss survived four games facing 7 break points in total (Arrese withstood 4 BPs in two games) before finally breaking in the first game of the 2nd set.
+About the 3rd set decided its middle section – Arrese held twice with the help of 4 deuces in each game, breaking Rosset between.
 There was 4-all in the 4th set when the Spaniard took two straight games.
-In the decider Rosset led 4:1* (40-all) – the only ‘deuce’ in that set before the last game of the match.
-Arrese levelled, but Rosset put himself in front thrice with majority of unreturned serves.
-In the last game, Arrese led 40/15, but Rosset levelled, and won the last two points with forehand winners.
+In the decider Rosset led 4:1* (deuce) – the only ‘deuce’ in that set before the last game of the match.
+Arrese levelled at 4-all, but Rosset put himself in front thrice with an abundance of unreturned serves.
+In the last game, Arrese led 40/15, but Rosset got to ‘deuce’ thanks to errors, and won the last two points with forehand winners.
 “A couple of times, I wanted to go to the locker room and have a couple of Cokes,” Rosset said, “but then, I knew if I did that, everybody would want to kill me.
 You can’t quit just because you are tired.”
 The 22-year-old Rosset was ranked 44 at the time, while the 28-year-old Arrese No. 30.
 Already reaching the semifinals meant a huge achievement for them both!
+Two years later they face each other in Nice, another clay-court thriller, this time 3 hours, and Rosset wins 6-4, 3-6, 7-6(6) trailing 1:6 in the tie-break!

 1 Karim Alami (MOR) 6-2, 4-6, 2-1 ret.